git-pull/tao-of-tmux/manuscript/05-server.md

 think time being spent.
 But not with tmux.
 Its server, but in the good way.

-The server part of tmux is how your sessions are able to stay alive even when you detached your client.
+The server part of tmux is how your sessions are able to stay alive even after your client is detached.

 ## Servers hold sessions